tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 The "kty" parameter MUST be "EK".

-The "ek" parameter MUST be present, and MUST be the base64url encoded output of the encap and decap operations defined for the kem.
+The "ek" parameter MUST be present, and MUST be the base64url encoded output of the encap operation defined for the HPKE KEM.

 As described in { Section 4 of RFC7515 }, additional members can be present in the JWK; if not understood by implementations encountering them, they MUST be ignored.